softprops/serverless-aws-rust/README.md

 ## 👴 retiring

 Good code should be easily replaceable.
 Good code is should also be easily disposable.
 Retiring applications should be as easy as creating and deploying them them.
-This project provides a dual to `make deploy` for doing so: `make destroy`
+The dual of `serverless deploy` is `serverless remove`.
+Use this for retiring services and cleaning up resources.

 ```bash
 $ npx serverless remove